It was probably my first introduction to Mod. Although to me, The Jam’s All Mod Cons was just a brilliant album. And 46 years on, it still is.

 Not that I had a clue what Mod actually was at that age.
 I’m not sure anyone did at school.
 Well, there were a few teachers who probably lived through it (unlike us kids), but in 1978 punk was still the prevailing trend.

 It seems odd today to think of kids aged 9 or 10 being obsessed with music, not least the movement known as punk.
 But punk was huge.
 I even did my school project on punk.
-I remember passing an exam for an assisted place into public school.
+I remember passing an exam for an assisted place into a private school.
 At the subsequent interview, I talked to the headmaster there about it.
 As a result, I didn’t get in.
 Oh well.
+No great loss.
+Kids in terraced houses in northern towns aren’t made for such places.

-Anyway, as a result of our love of punk, every Saturday we would hike down to town and buy up anything and everything punk-related.
+Anyway, as a result of our love of punk, every Saturday, we would hike down to town and buy up anything and everything punk-related.
 Well, as much as we could with whatever pocket money we had.
 A 7-inch single on a good day in reality.
 Or maybe a pin badge.
 Certainly not an album.
 And definitely not the clothes.
+Unless you got lucky with a design at one of those ‘print while you wait’ t-shirt stalls.
+The Kings Road style never quite made it to Bolton.

-Albums were big purchases.
-Holiday spending money, birthday or Christmas.
-Singles were our territory.
+Albums were big purchases—holiday spending money, birthday or Christmas.
+Singles were the territory of the kids.
 Although having a big brother meant I did have access to the occasional LP.
 As long as he was out.
 Records weren’t for sharing in our house.

-So between a posse of us at primary school, we amassed various singles.
+So, between a posse of us at primary school, we amassed various singles.
 The Sex Pistols, The Clash, The Damned, Buzzcocks, The Undertones…and The Jam.
-The Jam was a punk band.
-They had attitude, they were noisy, they were fast and they were cool.
-And they regularly appeared on Top Of The Pops (unlike some of the others) so we felt we knew them.
+The Jam was seen as a punk band.
+They had attitude, they were noisy, they were fast, and they were cool.
+And they regularly appeared on Top Of The Pops (unlike some of the others) so having entered our living rooms, we felt we knew them.

 I remember buying News Of The World and later Down in the Tube Station at Midnight, the latter rapidly becoming a school sing-a-long.
 And then it appeared.
 The All Mod Cons LP.